Doctoral study

 If you need help with registration, the Graduate Centre has compiled detailed information and is available to answer any questions you may have.

-Once you have familiarised yourself with the admission requirements and legal framework, found a supervisor for your doctoral project and submitted an application for admission to doctoral studies via the campus portal, you must also submit a written application of admission as a doctoral candidate.
+Once you have familiarised yourself with the admission requirements and legal framework, found a supervisor for your doctoral project and submitted an application for acceptance as a doctoral candidate via the campus portal, you must also submit a written application for acceptance as a doctoral candidate (see download area) as a doctoral candidate.

 The following documents must be enclosed with the application (in accordance with § 8 of the APromO and § 4 of the FPromO):